jeenalee/til/README.md

 20150421
 [Tail Recursion Elimination] (https://en.wikipedia.org/wiki/Tail_call): Tail recursion elimination makes sure that when a tail recursive function is called, it is implemented without adding a new stack frame to the call stack.
 In essence, the original stack frame would be used again and again, saving space in memory.
 Many functional programming languages, in which tail recursion is the core value, tail recursion elimination is guaranteed.
 However, [Python doesn't] (http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html) support tail recursion elimination.
 This means that even if I were to implement my [Unbalanced Tree Set Algorithm] (https://github.com/jeenalee/set_algorithms/blob/master/unbalancedtree.py) iteratively, it will probably still hit the Python's recursion limit.

+20150425
+[Design Resources for Developers] (http://blog.planetargon.com/entries/2016/4/11/20-free-design-resources-for-developers): Some really easy to use resources for making pretty designs.

+20150426
+[`pandas.DataFrame.merge`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.merge.html): `merge` is an amazing tool for merging different data tables.
+Focus on `how`, `left_on`/`right_on`, and `left_index`/`right_index`.